 Yes.
 Parking is available right in front of our building with a large overflow car park at the end of the business park.

 No – FREE parking for everyone, but please don't block access doors for other businesses

-Not normally, unless you are a competent adult climber and can fulfil the usual Conditions of Entry.
+Not normally, unless you are a competent adult climber and can fulfill the usual Conditions of Entry.
 This maybe achieved within the session but cannot be guaranteed.
-Please bear in mind that the Beginners Courses comprises 7.5 hours of instruction to achieve 'competence'.
+Please bear in mind that the Beginners Course comprises 7.5 hours of instruction to achieve basic top-roping and bouldering 'competence'.
 Hire equipment will be charged at the normal rates.